adaptris-labs/interlok-hpcc-interop/README.md

 Then after that you can

 ```
-# Build the docker image and effectively runs `docker-compose up -d`
+# Build the docker image and effectively runs `docker-compose up -d`.
 $ ./gradlew docker dockerComposeUp
 ```

+It will take a while to build and sadly there is no output, so unless it errors out, please be patient

 * Connect to http://localhost:8080 and you'll see Interlok
 * Connect to http://localhost:8010 and you'll see ECL Watch